906 words

 • Format everything consistently

-• Spot any weirdness (like someone logging in 300 times a day — um, bot?)
+• Spot the weirdness (someone logging in 300 times a day, hello, are you a bot?)

 Think of this as skincare for your model: